aymara/lima/INSTALL.md

 version headers but it uses the system libraries, add the following definition at the beginning of the root CMakeLists.txt of each subproject : set(Boost_NO_SYSTEM_PATHS ON)
+* If some packages are not found at configure time (when running cmake), double check the dependencies packages you have installed.
+If it's OK, maybe we missed to indicate a dependency.
+Then, don't hesitate to open an issue.
+Or submit a merge request that solves the problem.